-The Campus publishes an abbreviated Emergency Response Plan in hardcopy that are available throughout the campus in Material Safety Data Sheets (MSDS), classrooms, and administrative areas.
+The Campus publishes an abbreviated Emergency Response Plan that can be found using a QR code posted on fliers throughout the building.
+Additionally, there are evacuation maps posted that include current location (You Are Here).
 Faculty and staff have access to a Contact List to communicate effectively during an emergency and Emergency Procedures are located throughout all AESCA facilities.
 Training and Emergency Plan discussions are held at least once a year; these discussions consist of training and review of the Emergency Alert messaging process.